jurrien-fakkeldij/aoc-2024/src/README.md

 ## TODO
 - Solve for all days
-- Make it so you can also solve all the available days.
+- Make it so you can also solve all the available days instead of just one.
+- Add preqrequisits (well only zig is required from https://ziglang.org/)